How Dentists Treat a Serious Tooth Infection

 Tooth Abscess Treatment and Pain Relief

 Once a dental abscess is cleaned out, the pain subsides.
 If the infection is in the gums, a little soreness may remain while the gums heal.
-Your dentist can recommend one of the best pain relief treatment for your situation.
-Most of the time, ice-packs or over-the-counter medication works well.
+Your dentist can recommend one of the best pain relief treatments for your situation.
+Most of the time, ice packs or over-the-counter medication works well.
 With a severe infection, the dentist may prescribe stronger pain medication.

 Possible Complications of Serious Tooth Infections

-Tooth infections can move into the bones if treatment is delayed.
+Tooth infections can move into the bones if treatment is delayed and will require tooth infection treatment.
 In rare cases, they can move into your bloodstream.
-This can cause a fatal sepsis.
-The most common complications are root canal treatment and extractions.
-If you visit the dentist quickly, however, your oral health is easier to restore.
+This can cause fatal sepsis.
+The most common complications of an infected tooth are root canal treatment and extractions.
+If you visit the dentist quickly, however, your oral health is easier to restore and tooth infection pain can be treated.

 A dentist can successfully treat most tooth infections.
 If you make an appointment soon after you notice symptoms, you may have a better recovery.
 The dentist can often save the tooth with early treatment.
 Tooth pain is relieved when the infection clears and the tooth is repaired.
 Infections in the gums are usually manageable, as well.
 Make an appointment with an Emergency Dentist to diagnose your tooth pain today.